Updated: Sep 11, 2022

-It turns out that the symptom of the issue showed up in customer support, but upon further investigation, it is uncovered that the customers are unhappy that the product does not perform as expected.
+You then uncover that the symptom of the issue appeared to be in customer support, but with further investigation, the customers do not feel the product is performing as they were sold.

 What is a Problem?

-Problem: A measurable gap or deviation between an observed state and the expected state, norm, standard, or status quo.
+Problem: A problem is a measurable gap or deviation between an observed state and the expected state, norm, standard, or status quo.

 The answer: It depends.
-There are some questions that need to be answered first.
+Some questions need to be answered first.

 What did the business owner expect?

 What were the margins before?
-In other words, what was normal?
+In other words, what is normal?